New Media Center

 The CITL acts as the NMC Liaison at Radford University, putting faculty in touch with like-minded professionals and creating unique opportunities for collaboration, research and professional development.
-In addition, CITL staff seek to explore ways in which innovative trends and ideas can manifest themselves at Radford University.
-Examples of such activities in recent years have included:
+In addition, CITL staff seek to explore ways in which innovative trends and ideas can manifest themselves at Radford University, and seek to provide advocacy for faculty, students and others engaged in innovative teaching and learning.
+Examples of such activities in recent years include:

 - Core Connections/UNIV 100 Scavenger Hunt - teams of new freshman receive a packet of clues that they must work through together to solve and find various places on campus in a 90-minute time frame.
 Rather than a simple list of locations and a map, students must utilize critical thinking and problem-solving skills to find the answers to clues leading them to each place on campus.

-- Film Challenges - students from the departments of Media Studies, Art and elsewhere compete for top honors in challenges that involve working in teams to produce a short film in a matter of days using a specific theme or set of narrative materials.
+- Film Challenges - students from the departments across campus and as well as local K12 institutions compete for top honors in challenges that involve working in teams to produce a short film in a matter of days using a specific theme or set of narrative materials.
+To date, the CITL has ran challenges in the spring and fall semesters, as well as the Word Festival.

 - ePortfolio - a type of technology that encourages learners to reflect on the experience and education that have shaped who they have become during their time at RU, as well as the goals they wish to achieve after graduation.
 Visit the ePortfolio area of our site for more info!